pod-to-pdf/Pod-To-PDF-raku/README.md

 Testing
 -------

-Installation of the [PDF::Tags::Reader](PDF::Tags::Reader) module is recommended to enable structural testing.
+Installation of the [PDF::Tags::Reader](PDF::Tags::Reader) module is recommended to enables structural testing.

 For example, to test this module from source.